MEET THE FOUNDERS

 As a Harm Reduction Nurse, I believe it is essential for us all to understand and care for people with mental health and substance use challenges in such a way to reduces stigma and discrimination.
 Storytelling is powerful in changing the negative climate surrounding many health conditions and disabilities.

 Co-founder and Peer Support Director

-Having worked as a Registered Psychiatric Nurse for over 10 years and experiencing my own mental health challenges and a psycho-spiritual crisis, I have learned that the healing journey often thrives in a holistic lens.
-My practice is focused on incorporating shamanic practices, plant integration medicine, and alternative healing modalities in the care of others.
+Having worked as a Psychiatric Nurse for over 11 years and experiencing my own mental health challenges and a psycho-spiritual crisis, I have learned that the healing journey often thrives through a holistic lens.
+My practice is focused on incorporating shamanic practices, plant medicine integration, and alternative healing modalities while holding space for others.

 Co-Founder and Advocacy & Education Director